Adding Starlink to our Airstream Flying Cloud Office

 Whether you’re using multiple cellular networks, a WeBoost antenna, a Pepwave system, or Starlink, you are going to incur some costs.
 If you work remotely, you’re going to have to do something to stay solidly connected to the Internet.
 So you need to consider whether those costs are a smart investment for you to work remotely.
 Or maybe the investment means you can work remotely from even more remote areas.

 For us, we’re now onboard the Starlink rocket and, so far, enjoying the ride.
+(If you are trying to decide between V2 while it’s still available or buying V3, here is a comparison blog.)

 AI – JUST FOR FUN